Pets travelling out of South Africa generally require a Veterinary Health Certificate certified by a state veterinarian.

-The Provincial Veterinary Laboratory at Helderfontein, Stellenbosch renders an extensive diagnostic service to the livestock, poultry, ostrich and aquaculture industries and a supporting service to other provincial and national Departments.
+The Provincial Veterinary Laboratory at Helderfontein, Stellenbosch renders an extensive diagnostic service to the livestock, poultry, ostrich and aquaculture industries and also delivers a supporting service to other provincial and national departments.

-A wide spectrum of tests is conducted in the bacteriology, virology, parasitology and biochemistry sections of the laboratory.
-The laboratory has implemented a computerized laboratory information system (LIMS) that will greatly enhance the capturing and availability of data on all the functions performed.
-A satellite veterinary laboratory at Beaufort West also renders an extensive diagnostic service within the Karoo region.
+A wide spectrum of tests is conducted in the diagnostic bacteriology, serology, virology, parasitology, histology, PCR and biochemistry sections of the laboratory.
+The laboratory also receives samples such as meat, water, animal feed and swabs for hygiene monitoring for veterinary public health and food safety testing.
+The laboratory has implemented a computerized laboratory information management system (LIMS) that greatly enhances the capturing and availability of data on all functions performed.

-Samples sent to the Veterinary Laboratory for testing must be accompanied by a registration form, which can be obtained at the laboratory, or downloaded from the forms tab next to contact details above.
+Samples sent to the Provincial Veterinary Laboratory for testing must be accompanied by a submission form, which can be obtained at the laboratory, or downloaded from the Forms tab.

 The subprogramme Veterinary Public Health of Veterinary Services is responsible for food safety inspections especially at abattoirs, processing plants and dairy establishments.